Macau authorities, UnionPay target illegal transactions

 Shares in Macau gaming companies on the Hong Kong stock exchange plummeted on news of the crackdown, despite strong gaming revenue growth seen in the first week of May thanks to a national holiday.

-Galaxy entertainment closed down 7.6 percent, MGM China closed down 8.2 percent, Sands China closed down 4.6 percent, Melco Crown closed down 6.9 percent, and Wynn Macau closed 8.5 percent lower.
+Galaxy entertainment fell 7.6 percent, MGM China dropped 8.3 percent, Sands China was down 4.6 percent, Melco Crown declined 6.2 percent, and Wynn Macau was 2.6 percent lower.

-The U.S.-listed stocks of the gaming operators also fell in early trading.

-Las Vegas Sands Corp shares fell more than 6 percent, MGM Resorts International shares were more than 5 percent lower.
-Shares of Wynn Resorts Ltd and Melco Crown shed more than 3 percent.

 Traditionally Macau has earned over 70-80 percent of its total revenues from wealthy "whale" gamblers who wager a minimum of 1 million yuan per bet.
 Over the past two years, though, growth in the high-roller segment has been overtaken by a super-charged increase in "mass market" visitors who rely on methods such as phoney UnionPay transactions to access extra cash for gambling.